 Understanding Childhood PTSD

-Childhood Post-Traumatic Stress Disorder (PTSD) is a condition that develops after exposure to traumatic events during childhood.
+Childhood Post-Traumatic Stress Disorder (PTSD) is a condition that develop in adults with traumatic childhood.
 These events can vary widely, from physical or emotional abuse to neglect or witnessing violence.
 Childhood PTSD symptoms in adults manifest in different ways, affecting relationships, work, and overall quality of life.

 Most children experience at least one interaction with ACEs before turning 18.
 The list of adverse childhood experiences includes: